wix-incubator/erb/cluster/wix-app-info/README.md

 ## Api

-### (customViews)
+### (opts)
 Returns an express app which can be plugged in to another router/express app.

 Parameters:
+ - appDir - optional, root directory of an app.
+Why?
+To locate package.json/pom.xml with version/name info.
+Defaults to './'.
- - customViews - optional, array of class instances that extend `views.AppInfoView` and implement getter `data()` which returns promise with data in a format bound to a template to be used.
+ - views - optional, array of functions that accept single param (`appDir`) and returns class instances that extend `views.AppInfoView` and implement getter `data()` which returns promise with data in a format bound to a template to be used.

 ### views.item(key, value)
 Helper returning object in a form of: